Ascites in adults with cirrhosis: Initial therapy

 - Yamini D, Lee SH, Avanesyan A, et al. Utilization of baclofen in maintenance of alcohol abstinence in patients with alcohol dependence and alcoholic hepatitis with or without cirrhosis.
 Alcohol Alcohol 2014; 49:453.

-- Heydtmann M, Macdonald B, Lewsey J, et al. The GABA-B agonist baclofen improves alcohol consumption, psychometrics and may have an effect on the hospital admission rates of patients with alcoholic liver disease.
-Hepatology 2012; 56:1091A.
+- Heydtmann M, Macdonald B, Lewsey J, et al. The GABA-B agonist baclofen improves alcohol consumption, psychometrics and may have an effect on hospital admission rates in patients with alcoholic liver disease. hepatology 2011; 56:1091a.

 - Malekzadeh R, Mohamadnejad M, Rakhshani N, et al. Reversibility of cirrhosis in chronic hepatitis B. Clin Gastroenterol Hepatol 2004; 2:344.